-Information Other than the Financial Report and Auditor's Report Thereon
+Information other than the financial report and auditor's report thereon

 The directors are responsible for the other information.
-The other information comprises the information included in the Directors Report but does not include the financial report and our auditor's report thereon.
+The other information is the director's report accompanying the financial report

 Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.